flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

       | 28  | Spare                                                |
       | 29  | Spare                                                |

+- A32NX_PRESS_MAN_EXCESSIVE_CABIN_ALTITUDE
+    - Bool
+    - Analog signal sent by the manual partition of CPC1.
+True when FWC condition for "EXCESS CAB ALT" is met.

 - A32NX_PRESS_CABIN_ALTITUDE
     - Arinc429Word<Feet>
     - The equivalent altitude from sea level of the interior of the cabin based on the internal pressure

+- A32NX_PRESS_MAN_CABIN_ALTITUDE
+    - Feet
+    - As above, but analog system transmitted by the manual partition of CPC1

 - A32NX_PRESS_CABIN_DELTA_PRESSURE
     - Arinc429Word<PSI>
     - The difference in pressure between the cabin interior and the exterior air.
       Positive when cabin pressure is higher than external pressure.

+- A32NX_PRESS_MAN_CABIN_DELTA_PRESSURE
+    - PSI
+    - As above, but analog system transmitted by the manual partition of CPC1

 - A32NX_PRESS_CABIN_VS
     - Arinc429Word<FPM>
     - Rate of pressurization or depressurization of the cabin expressed as altitude change

+- A32NX_PRESS_MAN_CABIN_VS
+    - FPM
+    - As above, but analog system transmitted by the manual partition of CPC1

 - A32NX_PRESS_ACTIVE_CPC_SYS
     - Number [0, 1, 2]